ammarrai-pro/AMMAR-MD-BOT/README.md

 # AMMAR-MD-BOT
-A Best Whatsapp Bot Developed By Shahan &amp; Ammar
+A Best Whatsapp Bot Developed By &amp; Ammar Rai